How can we help you find your perfect cover?

 - I want to know more…

-We don’t need to tell you that smoking isn’t good for health - today it’s the biggest cause of cancer in the world !
+We don’t need to tell you that smoking isn’t good for your health - today it’s the biggest cause of cancer in the world !
 But did you know that almost 60% of over 16s in Great Britain want to kick their cigarette habit to the curb ?
 This is not only great news for health but also pockets!
 Why?
 Well firstly, cigarettes are expensive, and secondly, when it comes to life insurance, smoking can almost double your monthly premiums.
 So you could be paying double the price for life insurance as a smoker, compared to as a non-smoker!
 The reason for this is simply because of the health risks associated with smoking.

 And it’s a very similar situation for critical illness insurance and income protection insurance, so if you’re thinking about buying one of these policies, and you’re a smoker, it’s definitely worth doing lots of research to find the most affordable insurance policy.
 And if you need a hand, just give our team of specialist protection advisers a call on 0800 316 7253.
 We work with the UK’s top insurers and know exactly how to find the cheapest life insurance for smokers.